 - Be able to contribute to at least one discipline in the homeland security community based on education and experience.

-- Members will be sought from industry and academia from corporate members of AFCEA based on relevance to the Committee and to achieve balance in the membership based upon company type and discipline.
+- Members will be sought based on experience relevant to the Committee; and to achieve balance in the membership based upon company type and discipline.

 - Government Liaison Representatives:

 - Government liaison representatives will be sought from federal, state and local government departments and agencies active in the homeland security community.